Student Administrator guide to MyBeckett

 - If a student is having problems submitting an assignment via Turnitin, you can check our FAQ for advice.

 4. What are the differences between the staff and student experience of MyBeckett?

 The student experience of MyBeckett is a bit different to that of staff.
-The standard student layout currently includes tabs for Courses, Modules, Timetables, Library, Support, Opportunities, SU, Files, IT, and My Account.
+The standard student layout currently includes tabs for Courses, Modules, Timetables, Library, IT, Support, Opportunities, SU, Files and My Account.
 Please note that some user types will see different tabs, such as Franchise students, and Degree Apprenticeship students.
 More information about this is available in our guide to portal views.

 5. What happens after a student enrols at the University?

 - Most students enrol using the University's Online Welcome system.

 - After enrolment, student user IDs feed from Banner into IT Services’ user creation systems.
 Each student will then get a University email address as well as an account for MyBeckett and other systems like i-Print.

 - This process occurs at different dates during a course's enrolment window, but will not happen before 1 August as this is the start of the academic year.

 6. What happens after a student completes a course?

 - Students have a 3 month grace period to access University systems after course completion.
 After this, the student will lose system access.